The Methodology

 Approach

-Tw is computed from CMIP6 monthly maximum temperature and ERA5 monthly relative humidity via the Stull (2011) approximation; the raster reports the annual maximum Tw at each cell — the worst single hour of an average year.
+Tw is computed from CMIP6 monthly maximum temperature (tasmax, Amon) and monthly relative humidity via the Stull (2011) approximation; the raster reports the annual maximum of the monthly-mean Tw at each cell — the hottest month's value, not a true daily/sub-daily peak.
+This monthly construction understates the real annual-max Tw: we measured the gap against daily tasmax (MIROC-ES2L, 2081–2085) at a tropical-cliff-zone median of ~0.9 °C (larger, 2–6 °C, in dry mid-latitude interiors where Tw sits far below the cliff and the gap doesn't matter).
+The reported cliff-exceedance fractions are therefore conservative lower bounds; and because the present-day baseline uses daily tasmax while the future epochs use monthly, the warming signal is, if anything, slightly understated.
+A daily-resolved future ensemble is not cleanly possible here — daily humidity is unpublished for two of the six production models — so the monthly construction is retained and disclosed rather than half-corrected.
 Future epochs draw from the SSP5-8.5 long-term-extension subset (8 models reaching 2300).
-Production central estimate uses an ECS-screened 6-model subset, dropping CanESM5 (5.62 K) and UKESM1-0-LL (5.36 K) — both above AR6 WG1's "very likely" 5.0 K upper bound (Hausfather et al. 2022).
+Production central estimate uses an ECS-screened 6-model subset, dropping CanESM5 (ECS ~5.6 K) and UKESM1-0-LL (~5.3 K; Meehl et al. 2020) — both above AR6 WG1's "very likely" 5.0 K upper bound (Hausfather et al. 2022).
 Humidity is per-epoch from each model's own hurs (5-model ECS-screened RH ensemble at 2100 / 2200 / 2300; the 2014 baseline still uses ERA5).
 Scoring is a continuous ramp: Tw ≤ 24 °C → 1.0; ≥ 35 °C → 0 (cliff); linear between.
 The 2300 ensemble puts ~37 % of land past the cliff under ECS-screened.

 Uncertainty framing.
 Per-model spread is real (4.7 °C median 17-83% inter-model width over land at 2300; 32 % of land has the 35 °C cliff sitting inside the 17-83% range), widest at high latitudes and narrowest in the tropical cliff zone.
 Full quantification is documented in research/white-paper/wetbulb-uncertainty-quantification.md; read the production map as the centre of a wide envelope, not a point forecast.